jthweb/GreenGold/README.md

 ## Key Features

 -   **Interactive AI Chat**: Have a conversation with an AI that understands your farm's live data.
 Ask questions, get advice, and receive clear, actionable steps.
--   **Visual Plant Health Analysis**: Snap a photo of a plant, and our AI will analyze its health, identify potential issues, and suggest solutions.
+-   **Visual Plant Health Analysis**: Snap a photo of a plant or upload an image file, and our AI will analyze its health, identify potential issues, and suggest solutions.
 -   **All-in-One Farm Dashboard**: See everything at a glance with our comprehensive suite of widgets.
 -   **Multi-Language Support**: The interface and AI responses are available in over a dozen languages to support farmers globally.
 -   **Clear Data Visuals**: We turn complex data into simple charts and graphs, so you always know what's happening on your farm.
--   **Text-to-Speech**: Listen to the AI's advice, perfect for when you're busy in the field.
+-   **Language-Aware Text-to-Speech**: Listen to the AI's advice in the selected language, perfect for when you're busy in the field.
 -   **Light & Dark Modes**: Choose the theme that works best for your environment.

 ## The Dashboard at a Glance